Brandist/Optimus-Prune/Main/SLAM_API/Readme.md

 - apilib/src/service/GPS.cpp
 - apilib/src/service/Lidar.cpp

-With there corresponding header files in the include directory.
+With their corresponding header files in the include directory.

-Having the API separated into 3 parts makes it easier to read, easier to understand and every layer is responsible for different structures within the API.
-So if something goes wrong with the hardware external API communication, we know that the fault is in the hardware layer.
-The same counts for the service layer.
-If we get the raw_data, and something goes wrong in the conversion, the controller layer notices it and says that there is a error coming from the service layer.

 The data, GPS and lidar, are each converted to their own ROS messages in the publisher directory.
 The talker.cpp is responsible for calling the implementing the apilib and calling the controllers.
 Writing the output to ROS specific messages containing GPS and Lidar data.
 These messages are then published, each on their own ROS topics.
 This way the subscriber node, which is SLAM, can subscribe to the given topics and convert the ROS messages back

 ## SLAM parts

 - Reading data from the controllers